Transportation

 SHARED PARENTING

 We are happy to make arrangements for families with shared parenting needs.
 In the best interest of the safety of MECC and ME students, it is necessary for the schedule for these arrangements to be consistent from week to week.
 MI and older students may have a varied schedule as these students are old enough to know where they are to go from day-to-day.
-Please fill out and submit a Transportation Change Request Form with both parent’s addresses, contact information and the schedule that is to be put in place.
+Please update the Transportation Information tab in Final Forms with the schedule that is to be put in place.